cuba/PiuPiu/README.md

 ### 2. Implement a  `ServerProvider`

 The server provider is held on weakly by the NetworkDispatcher.
-Therefore it must be implemented on a class such as a ViewController or held strongly by some class.
+Therefore it must be implemented on a class such as a ViewController or another class that is held strongly.
+The reason for this is so that you can dynamically return a url (ex: it changes based on an environment picker).

 ```swift
 extension ViewController: ServerProvider {